 There is no set time for how long sex should last.
-It can vary greatly, depending on preference and a range of other factors, such as what a person considers sex to be.
+It can vary greatly, depending on preference and other factors, such as what a person considers sex to be.

 People define sex differently.
 One person might only consider it to entail penetrative intercourse, while another might consider sex to start with the beginning of foreplay and last beyond each partner’s orgasm.

 Evidence of how long sex tends to last is difficult to obtain, even anecdotally.
-A person might feel pressure to lie if the duration of sex for them differs from perceived cultural norms.
+A person might feel pressure to be untruthful if the duration of sex for them differs from perceived cultural norms.

 There is very little published research into how long sex usually lasts.
-The studies that exist have significant limitations — most, for example, considered sex only to be penile-vaginal intercourse or only included heterosexual couples.
+Existing studies have significant limitations — most, for example, considered sex only to be penile-vaginal intercourse or only included heterosexual couples.

 Within their very limited parameters, the team found that reports ranged from 33 seconds to 44 minutes, with the average session lasting 5.4 minutes.

-Other researchers have attempted to ascertain what is a “normal” duration by asking people who diagnose and treat sexual disorders.
+Other researchers have attempted to ascertain a “normal” duration by asking people who diagnose and treat sexual disorders.

 The therapists responded that sex: